 When it comes to Western fashion, the industry’s top designers have put their very own spin on the kimono – and judging by many fashion collections from these past decades, the kimono has served as a constant source of inspiration for many non-Japanese designers.
 Runway pieces by John Galliano (both for Maison Christian Dior and for Maison Margiela), Jean Paul Gaultier, and Thom Browne, as well as costumes from the Oscar-winning film Memoirs of a Geisha have caused much ink to flow – and also some controversies, when it comes to what we call “cultural appropriation.”

-“Kimono: Kyoto to Catwalk,” an exhibit which is on at the Victoria & Albert Museum in London until February 2020, tackles precisely that and aims to challenge the widely accepted perception in which fashion designs born in the industry’s main capitals (Paris, Milan, London, New York) have been considered as a global measurement for luxury and style, while traditional and contemporary fashion from non-western designers are often still regarded as “exotic.”
+“Kimono: Kyoto to Catwalk,” an exhibit which opens at the Victoria & Albert Museum in London on February 29th, 2020, tackles precisely that and aims to challenge the widely accepted perception in which fashion designs born in the industry’s main capitals (Paris, Milan, London, New York) have been considered as a global measurement for luxury and style, while traditional and contemporary fashion from non-western designers are often still regarded as “exotic.”
 This renewed discourse around the kimono just once again proves its cultural relevance – in fact, very few traditional clothes have played such an important role in fashion as the kimono.
 However, despite the international interest, Japanese kimono manufacturers seem worried, even if they keep up a good front.

 “The kimono is still very much respected in Japan and abroad.
 However, we find it increasingly difficult to capture the interest of the younger generation,” Japanese kimono manufacturer Kago Kano explained while providing NOWFASHION with a guided tour through his atelier in Kyoto.
 “Our challenge today is twofold: we need to make the kimono relevant to a younger generation, both to ensure that the craftsmanship itself doesn’t die out and to make sure that Japan’s youth continue the conversation around the kimono,” he added, noting that today the kimono is often reduced solely to formal occasions such as weddings, the celebration of reaching majority, or the traditional tea ceremony.